Safety advice for travelling in Portugal

 Portugal has excellent internet infrastructure with widespread Wi-Fi availability in hotels, restaurants, cafes, and public transport hubs.
 Free Wi-Fi is common in major cities and tourist areas.
 Mobile data coverage is excellent throughout mainland Portugal and the islands, with 4G and 5G networks widely available.
 Most Australian mobile plans include European roaming, but check with your provider for rates and data allowances.

-Mobile Phones and eSIMs in Portugal
+Mobile phones and eSIMs in Portugal

 Portugal has excellent mobile network coverage, with major providers offering good service throughout the country.
 Australian mobile phones are compatible with Portugal's networks, but be sure to check roaming charges with your provider. eSIM cards are widely available and offer a convenient way to stay safe connected without changing physical SIM cards.
 Popular eSIM providers serve Portugal and offer competitive data packages for tourists visiting the country.

-Travel Adaptors and Electronics
+Travel adaptors and electronics

 Portugal uses Type C and Type F electrical outlets with a voltage of 230V and frequency of 50Hz.
 Bring a European adapter for your electronics.
-Most modern chargers are dual-voltage, but check your devices before traveling.
+Most modern chargers are dual-voltage, but check your devices before travelling.
 Portable power banks are useful for long days of sightseeing.

-What Should You Pack for a Trip to Portugal?
+What should you pack for a trip to Portugal?

 Planning what to pack for Portugal ahead of time will ensure you're well-prepared and have taken measures for a stress-free holiday when it comes time to go.
 Here's our guide on what to pack for your holiday to Portugal.

-Seasonal and Regional Packing
+Seasonal and regional packing

 Portugal's climate varies significantly by region and season.
 Northern regions experience more rainfall and cooler temperatures, particularly in winter, while southern areas enjoy warmer, drier conditions throughout the year.
 Pack layers for temperature variations, especially if travelling between regions.
 Include a light raincoat for spring and fall when occasional showers occur, and bring sun protection for summer months when UV levels can be high.